 - Tap to transfer reading to the app with Bluetooth

-Additional benefits that I have discovered with this unit include its use by unlimited individuals in a family or group.
+Additional benefits that I have discovered with this unit include its use by multiple individuals in a family or group.
 Also, unlimited memory storage in the app, and the ability to share your numbers with your physician or third party is key.
 As a physical therapist, I would greatly appreciate being in that loop with my patients.

 High blood pressure is the leading risk factor for stroke.
 Self-monitoring can be an essential effort in reducing stroke incidence.
 Above all, self-care and a healthy lifestyle is in your control!